 #2 Vitoslavitsy Museum of Folk Wooden Architecture

-In this open air museum you will find great examples of the traditional Russian wooded architecture.
+In this open air museum you will find great examples of the traditional Russian wooden architecture.
 Wooden village houses, chapels and churches form streets like those in old Russian villages.
-In the museum, you will be lead by a traditionally looking guide, and you’ll get a chance to buy handcrafted art works.
+In the museum, you will be lead by a traditionally looking guide, and you’ll get a chance to buy handcrafted artworks.
 “Vitoslavitsy” is worth visiting the whole year round, because it hosts several events, including folk and trade festivals, Christmas fortune-telling and the International Bell Ringing Festival.

 #3 St. Sophia Cathedral

-The St Sophia’s Cathedral was built in the beginning of the 11th century, being one of the earliest stone structures of northern Russia and one the oldest church buildings in the country.
+The St Sophia’s Cathedral was built at the beginning of the 11th century, is one of the earliest stone structures of northern Russia and one the oldest church buildings in the country.
 It is 38 m high and has 5 impressive domes.

 Its interiors are minimalist, but you will find beautiful ornaments and frescoes on the walls; there’s also a museum inside.
 Taking photos is forbidden.
 For the Novgorodians, St. Sophia Cathedral became a symbol of their town, democracy, and independence.
 Locals find there peace and harmony till these days.

 #1 Relax on a boat